ronakupadhyaya/Horizons-week-03/day2/examples/README.md

     1. Create a `GET /` route that renders a page with a header and a form.
 	    - `h1`: A heading tag that's text is based on the input box (in the form).
 		- `form`: A form with an `input` box and a submit button
-	1. Test your route.
+	1. Test your route by running `npm install` then `node example1.js` in the terminal.
 The following steps should work:
 	    1. Open your favourite web browser and navigate to `localhost:3000`
 		1. You should see a heading titled __Default Header__ and a input box with a submit button (like below)
 		    ![form_1_1]
 		1. Type __Change The Header__ into the input box and press submite
 		1. The heading should change to __Change The Header__ like below
 		    ![form_1_2]

+1. Part 2
+    1. Open `/week03/day2/examples/forms_examples/`: For this example you will write code in the following files
+        - `example2.js`
+    	- `views/example2.hbs`

 [form_1_1]: ../img/form_1_1.png
 [form_1_2]: ../img/form_1_2.png